 Dinh Bang Communal House and Dinh Bang village

-Dinh Bang Communal House located in Tu Son ward, is very famous in the North of Vietnam.
-It’s construction started in 1700 and end in 1736.
-The house is a place of worship for three tutelary spirits: Cao Son Dai Vuong (God of land), Thuy Ba Dai Vuong (God of water), Bach Le Dai Vuong (God of harvest).
+Dinh Bang Communal House, located in Tu Son ward, is very famous in northern Vietnam.
+Its construction started in 1700 and ended in 1736.
+The house is a place of worship for three tutelary spirits: Cao Son Dai Vuong (God of land), Thuy Ba Dai Vuong (God of water), and Bach Le Dai Vuong (God of harvest).

-The main part of the communal house is rectangular with 20m long, 14 wide and it is divided into seven rooms.
-It is very imposing due to its large roof and its 60 or so ironwood pillars which range in diameter from 55 to 65 cm.
+The main part of the communal house is rectangular, 20m long and 14 wide, and it is divided into seven rooms.
+It is very imposing due to its large roof and its 60 or so ironwood pillars, which range in diameter from 55 to 65 cm.

 To get to Dinh Bang village from Hanoi, cross the Red River on the Chuong Duong Bridge and then take National Highway 1 for 20km.
-Dinh Bang which is rich in sites of historical interest, is one of the 20 traditional handicraft villages of Bac Ninh.
+Dinh Bang, rich in historical sites, is one of Bac Ninh’s 20 traditional handicraft villages.

 In Dinh Bang, people are experts in lacquerware.
 Moreover, almost everyone in the village sings quan ho folk music.
-People of all ages and of both genders express their feelings though lyrics that bear a deep national character.
+People of all ages and both genders express their feelings through lyrics that bear a deep national character.

 Craft villages